fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 # Checking for negative values in a list
 nums = [1, 2, 3, 4, 5, -42, 6, 7, 8]

-# Inefficinet way 🤔 - Using a for loop and a flag ❌
+# Complex way 🤔: Using a for loop and a flag ❌
 contains_neg = False # flag
 for num in nums:
     if num < 0: